People often ask, Who is the Lion with Eagle’s Wings?

-BEAR – (Daniel 7:5) The Lion Kingdom of Judah ends with the coming of Christ at the time when a new kingdom takes its place as the new world power.
+BEAR – (Daniel 7:5) The Lion Kingdom of Judah ends with the coming of Christ and a new kingdom takes over as the new world power.
 The glory of the Lord departed from Judah at Christ’s Ascension and the temple was destroyed in A.D.
 70. Rome was the kingdom that followed, making it the Bear.
 It has “three ribs in its mouth” showing it had been chewing up other nations as we see in history.
 “Lifted up higher on one side” shows the rise to supremacy of Papal Rome above Civil Rome.
 Being commanded to “devour flesh” tells of the martyrs of the Church of Rome through the Dark Ages and into the religious persecutions of Europe.
 The Bear is a victory for Satan’s side but it begins to lose its dominion as God does a new thing by starting the Reformation.

 LEOPARD – (Daniel 7:6) Rome is followed by the rise of the New World, placing the Leopard as the United States of America as it stands today.
 This nation, with “dominion given to it,” has stood as a haven for refugees who have been carried on Wings and delivered from multiple persecutions throughout the world.
 The spotted, sifted, sieved condition of this Leopard tells of the great melting pot and United, yet divided, States of America, just as did the iron mixed with clay in the feet of Nebuchadnezzar’s image.
 (See Dan.
 2:41, “Divided, yet the strength of iron is in it.”)
 Its four heads, like the river branching out from Eden, cover the 4 corners of the globe with its influence in world commerce, politics, ideology, language and religion.
 The Bible’s description of the Four Heads is similar to the Four Winds of Heaven covering the four directions of the compass.
 (Gen. 2:10; Jer.
 49:36; Matt.
 24:31) The Leopard tells us of a balance of power, of justice, of commerce and a time of prosperity and plenty.